mads-hartmann/blog.mads-hartmann.com/blog.mads-hartmann.com/_drafts/nix.md

 So when programming in Nix you'll be writing expressions which are typically derivations that produce store objects.

-Lets dive into how you can write and evaluate these expressions.
+Lets dive into how you can write and evaluate these expressions - to do so we need to look at the tools that ship with Nix.

+## Nix tools

 When you [install Nix](https://nixos.org/manual/nix/stable/installation/installation.html) you get a few different commands, I'll cover them below.

 ### nix-instantiate